 Reactive work, like answering emails and dealing with Slack messages can be scheduled just like everything else.
 Set up a block of time where you answer emails and other messages.
-Communicate this time block to your colleagues, add the info to your email signature or your voicemail.
-Eventually they’ll get used to it and appreciate knowing when they can expect an answer.
+Communicate this time block to your colleagues, and add the info to your email signature or your voicemail.
+Eventually, they’ll get used to it and appreciate knowing when they can expect an answer.

-For example, in my position here at Zenkit I’m responsible for communicating with our users and providing support.
-I usually block off an hour or two each morning to deal with this, then the rest of the day is blocked to focus on other areas of my job (like writing these blogs!)
+For example, in my position here at Zenkit, I’m responsible for communicating with our users and providing support.
+I usually block off an hour or two each morning to deal with this, and then the rest of the day is blocked to focus on other areas of my job (like writing these blogs!)

 What if you’re expected to be available at all times?

 The pressure to answer immediately these days is real.
-You may think that being able to block of serious chunks of time is a luxury you can’t afford.
+You may think that being able to block serious chunks of time is a luxury you can’t afford.
 You’re expected to answer on Slack, keep an eye on emails, or pick up the phone when it rings.
 So what can you do?

-The best thing to do in a situation like this is speak to your manager.
+The best thing to do in a situation like this is to speak to your manager.
 Explain what you’re trying to do and why.
 Perhaps even frame it in terms of how your increased productivity is ultimately beneficial for the company.
 Request being able to trial it for a few weeks and check in with your managers every so often to report on progress.
 Maybe it’ll inspire them to change their ‘always online’ policy!

-Productivity for happiness
+Productivity for Happiness

-During research for his book, Cal Newport found that a side effect of setting out distinct time periods to focus was that people were actually happier.
-Not only were they more productive, but they felt better about the work they were doing, and more satisfied with their jobs overall.
+During research for his book, Cal Newport found that a side effect of setting out distinct time periods to focus on was that people were actually happier.
+Not only were they more productive, but they felt better about the work they were doing, and were more satisfied with their jobs overall.

 I think we can all relate to that.
 We all know how overwhelmed and scattered you feel on days where things are thrown at you from a million different directions and you’re just reacting instead of actively focusing on your tasks.
 It doesn’t feel good and you often leave the office with your unfinished work running through your head.

 When you’re in a deep work state, you get lots of stuff done.
 You can focus.
 You may even enter a ‘flow’ state (we’ll come back to this in another blog!).
-You can take advantage of those pure hours to finish up your projects, and leave your work day with a sense of closure.
+You can take advantage of those pure hours to finish up your projects and leave your work day with a sense of closure.

 And that means you can really take advantage of your free time — your life outside of work.
 Isn’t that ultimately what this is all for?
 You should work to live, not live to work.
-Being focused helps you be more productive and enjoy your work better, so that you’re free to enjoy what really matters.
+Being focused helps you be more productive and enjoy your work better so that you’re free to enjoy what really matters.